 (3) The registration of a home educator in respect of a child has effect indefinitely unless the registration is cancelled under section 53.

-49. Home educator to inform chief executive officer of certain matters
+49. Home educator to inform CEO of certain matters

 A child’s home educator is to inform the chief executive officer —